rbelling/vuejs-gilt/partials/02-vuejs-at-gilt.md

   - web-category-page: What we needed from the framework )

+## Web Product Listing

+* Simple Reusable components
+* Data Driven Components
+* Removing Event Bus
+* Single Source of Truth
+* Vuex - State Management
+  * Data Collection
+  * Data Transformation
+  * State Control and Flow
+* SSR components using Vuex

+## Web Category Page

-The new [Gilt+ CLP][1] can be seen as one main component (`PageComposer`) that renders a list of childs (carousel, mosaic, ...).
+The new [Gilt+ CLP][1] can be seen as one main component (`PageComposer`) that renders a list of children (carousel, mosaic, ...).
 This list is a simple array of IDs that is returned by the back end.
 It's almost like a CMS.

 We needed to allow a team of multiple Front End developers to work in parallel with as limited friction as we could; each component is published to NPM and imported as a dependency in `PageComposer`.